Ordrestyring GraphQL API

 Rate limiting

-The api is rate limited to prevent misuse.
+The API is rate limited to prevent misuse.
+All limits are enforced per partner using Redis.

 {